klecknerlab/muvi/README.md

 ```

 > It is very likely you will want to specify at least the `clip`  and `max` values.
-To test a volume, you can use the `number` option to output a single frame.
+To test a volume, you can use the `number` option to output a single frame first.

 ---

+# Features

+This project is currently in active development.
+A number of features are currently planned:

+- [x] Volume rendering
+- [x] Isosurface viewing
+- [x] HDF5 input format
+- [x] CINE conversion
+- [ ] Conversion GUI
+- [ ] Display perspective correction
+- [ ] Support for perspective in old "S4D" format
+- [ ] Perspective correction on volumes in memory (for external processing)
+- [ ] Image export (high res)
+- [ ] Movie export
+- [ ] Multithreaded display code (to avoid hang ups)
+- [ ] Labelled axes
+- [ ] Standalone Mac App
+- [ ] Standalone Windows App
+- [ ] Create Wiki with lots of practical examples

+---

-### License
+# License

 Copyright 2019 Dustin Kleckner